flower-spring/scripts_for_springrts/README.md

 New version v3 4 oct 2020: if stockpile == 5/5, screamer and/or mercury is (are) on "fire at will".
 Widget impact screamer/mercury only if projectile stockpile of the screamer/mercury is < 5.

 &nbsp;

+## Purpose of unit_smart_area_reclaim+.lua:
+Extra ability to suck only metal wrecks not resurrectable if you start drag above a non resurrectable wreck.
+And only resurrectable wrecks if you start reclaim above a resurrectable wreck.

+&nbsp;